 To start things off, you may want to consider that you eat leading up to the exams.
 I make some recommendations for the exam diet.

-If the biology is not optimal, then performance is sub-par leading to stagnation and even worse causes debilitating injuries (in the gym for example).
+If the biology is not optimal, then mental performance is going to be sub-par leading to stagnation of academic performance.

 Sleep is another important area students must consider as it aids in developing learning for the day and transforming it to long term memory.
 If they are not on point, then one just won’t remember at all, wasting the time and effort earlier in the day.